goncalvesjoao/jquery.scrollBottom/README.md

 <br/>
 ### `destroy` method ###
-Removes all data and bind events attached to the target element.
+Removes all data and bind events attached to the target.

 #### Example ####
 ```javascript